amirsalehag/linux/storage-management/partitioning.md

 # Changing partition size while in use of LVM
 For example we have `sdb` with 10G storage, we had`sdb1` partition with 5G storage and we where using it with lvm.
 We then decided to extend `sdb1` size to 10G.
-we need to first, `umount` the partition, and then we resize the partition , and after that, we update the
+we need to first, `umount` the partition, and then we resize the partition ,and then use `partprobe` for our block devices to be
-filesystem using for example `e2fsck` for ext4 filesystems and then we mount it back to its directory.
+updated in kernels partition table, and after that, we update the filesystem using for example `e2fsck` for ext4 filesystems
+and then we mount it back to its directory.

+---